-Restrictions on campfires, pot fires and other solid fuel stoves will come in to place from Saturday 28th September at identified Parks and Wildlife Service campgrounds around the State to help reduce the risk of bushfires.
+Restrictions on campfires, pot fires and other solid fuel stoves have been implemented at identified Parks and Wildlife Service campgrounds around the State to help reduce the risk of bushfires.

-The Parks and Wildlife Service State Fire Manager Paul Black said the restrictions are important to help protect visitors and the community.
+The Parks and Wildlife Service State Fire Manager Mark Bryce said the restrictions are important to help protect visitors and the community.

 “In the current dry conditions, campfires can easily escape, spread rapidly are difficult to control and threaten people in campgrounds and nearby communities.”

 - All coastal reserves from Bellingham to Bridport, the north east coastal strip from Waterhouse Conservation Area to Mt William National Park, Snaky Creek and Tooms Lake Conservation Areas, and Maria Island National Park;